 If another car hit you on an icy road, you may be wondering who will pay for your car repairs.
 Can you hold another driver who spun out of control legally liable for your injuries?

-The Law Offices of Ogle, Elrod & Baril, PLLC, can provide answers to your questions and help you get the maximum amount of compensation to pay for your accident-related expenses.
+OEB Law, PLLC, can provide answers to your questions and help you get the maximum amount of compensation to pay for your accident-related expenses.
 Call an icy road accident lawyer in Knoxville today at 865-546-1111 to schedule a free legal consultation.

 How Dangerous Are Icy Road Accidents?